 - joining Catholic men's groups.

-- He is called to be strong, firm, reliable and trustworthy.
+- being strong, firm, reliable and trustworthy.

 Peer, Sports Wound

 Peer acceptance is a major factor in the development of healthy self-esteem.
 Unfortunately, many gifted males experience significant emotional pain due to lack of eye-hand coordination.
 They may be ridiculed because of their weaknesses in throwing a baseball, kicking a soccer ball, shooting a basketball or passing a football or hurt regularly being chosen last on a pick up game.
 This peer rejection can result in a strong weakness in male identity and in deep sadness.

 The healing of such peer/sports wounds can occur by resolving anger with offenders through a process of forgiveness, identifying and being thankful for positive male gifts/strength, reflecting that male confidence is not determined by sports or body image, engaging in some type of athletic activity weekly that does not require eye-hand coordination such as swimming, hiking, weight lifting, etc, working on healthy male friendships, and for Christian husbands meditating upon the Lord being one's best friend and as being present during painful memories during recess, on athletic fields, etc. in childhood.

 When the weaknesses in male confidence are resolved, husbands regularly seek forgiveness from their wives and from God for misdirecting them anger meant for fathers, male peers and others and no longer blame them for their insecurities and associated sadness.